Who camps in Hushville and what is their age range?

 Nothing, provided they’re not violating the official sound policy.
 However we have worked with the Rangers in the past when this issue has come up and have come to satisfactory arrangements in most cases.

 Is it OK if I bring an RV?

 Sure, as long as you don’t plan to use the generator.
 You may find a few tent campers choose to use you as a wind break.

 Can I run my car engine from time-to-time to charge my laptop/camera/whatever?

 Nope!
 An idling car engine is a generator.
 It makes noise, creates exhaust and is not allowed in the village.

 But I really need air conditioning during the hot part of the day.

 Have you considered volunteering in ice sales at Arctica?
 It’s the coldest place on the playa, and you’ll be doing a good deed.

 How do I help out around Hushville?

 That’s the best question you could have asked!
 Our needs change from year to year.
-Keep an eye on the Yahoo mailing list and our website to learn about projects, get-togethers and volunteer opportunities within Hushville.
+Keep an eye on the Discussion Group here on the website, and be sure to subscribe to the Announcements topic to learn about projects, get-togethers and volunteer opportunities within Hushville.